-In the dry steppe regions of Kazakhstan and southwestern Siberia, problems caused by soil degradation, climate change and changes to land use are making innovations for the sustainable use of agricultural resources a necessity.
-In the ReKKS project, German, Kazakh and Russian partners are working closely with local partners to develop innovative, sustainable and climate-friendly agricultural concepts and procedures for reducing soil erosion and improving water, nutrient and carbon balances and - on degraded soils - steppe recultivation and applying these concepts and procedures.
+In the dry steppe regions of Kazakhstan, problems caused by soil degradation, climate change and changes to land use are making innovations for the sustainable use of agricultural resources a necessity.
+In the ReKKS project, German and Kazakh partners are working closely with local partners to develop innovative, sustainable and climate-friendly agricultural concepts and procedures for reducing soil erosion and improving water, nutrient and carbon balances and - on degraded soils - steppe recultivation and applying these concepts and procedures.

 Challenges of the dry steppes

 Securing food production is one of humanity's greatest challenges.
-This is also evident in many arable land sites in southern Siberia and northern Kazakhstan, which lie in arable land bordered by drought areas.
+This is also evident in many arable land sites in Northern Kazakhstan, which lie in arable land bordered by drought areas.
 In addition to the lack of water, the local soils are also characterised by poor nutrient levels, humus losses and related soil degradation.

 Compatibility of ecology and economy